 The best time to visit is during the dry season.
 August-October is best, but March-November is a great season as well.
 Nights are surprisingly cold during the dry season.
 Many of the Okavango Delta camps are closed at the height of summer from December to March), when it’s very hot and with daily thunderstorms and high humidity.
 Water levels are at their highest in June and August.
 The Okavango Delta shrinks considerably during the dry season, and by September, some of the wildlife viewing suffers in the outer fringes.

-Bangkok, Thailand, October 3, 2024 / TRAVELINDEX / The Pacific Asia Travel…
+Bangkok, Thailand, November 19, 2024 / TRAVELINDEX / Michelin-starred French fine-dining…

-Manchester, United Kingdom, November 4, 2024 / TRAVELINDEX / ATPI, the leading…
+Bangkok, Thailand, November 19, 2024 / TRAVELINDEX / Santiaga, the culinary destination…